ajbowen249/dungeon-delver-engine/readme.md

 ## System Requirements

-DDE is designed to be run on systems with at least 24k of RAM (i.e, `21446` Bytes Free upon cold boot).
+DDE is designed for systems with at least 24k of RAM (i.e, `21446` Bytes Free upon cold boot).

 ## Running